billqy/FPGA-UART-TX/README.md

 # FPGA Switch UART Project

-This project reads a switch on the Basys3 FPGA, sends its state over UART, and plots it live using Python.
+This project reads a switch on the Basys3 FPGA, sends its state via a custom UART transmitter, and plots it live using Python.

 ## Features
 - Reads a single input switch.